Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Assignment to College Programs and Graduation in Chile

-\paragraph{Strategic behavior.} That Chilean college applicants behave strategically has been thoroughly documented by \cite{larroucaurios2020,larroucaurios2021}.
-Using a 2014 survey linked to administrative data on applications, they show that listed programs often do not coincide with the truly preferred programs explicitly elicited by the survey.
-Focusing on applications to medicine programs, they find, for instance, that ``among the 40,000 students who answered the survey, close to 10\% (3,797) reported Medicine as their top preference, and 2,987 of these students ended up applying to the system.
-Among these, only 1,360 listed Medicine as their top preference.''
-Moreover, students' probability of not including medicine at the top of their submitted list (while declaring it their most preferred program in the survey) increases as their application scores decrease, and the probability of applying to medicine drops after the 600--750 application score range, where the cutoffs for most medicine programs lie.
-This suggests that students tend to omit medicine as their admission chances fall, despite preferring it over other programs.
-These findings are confirmed in a 2019 survey, where the researchers find that ``most students who did not include their first true preference in their application list expected a higher cutoff than the cutoff for their first listed preference.''
+\paragraph{Strategic behavior.} \cite{larroucaurios2020,larroucaurios2021} thoroughly document that Chilean college applicants behave strategically.
+Using a 2014 survey linked to administrative data on applications, they show that listed programs often do not coincide with the truly preferred programs as elicited by the survey.
+Focusing on medicine programs, they show that as application scores decline, students become more likely to exclude medicine from the top of their submitted list—even when ranking it first in the survey—and application rates drop sharply in the 700–750 range, where most medicine cutoffs lie.
+This pattern indicates that students forgo medicine as their admission prospects weaken, despite preferring it over other programs.